otnt/dotfiles/README.md

 1. useful tools with awesome configuration, including vim, tmux, git etc.
 2. useful script snippet, including add user, programming language install etc.

+**IMPORTANT**

+These dotfiles are tested under and **only** under Ubuntu 14.04 LTS.

 # Install

 A list of use tools with great configuration.
-Also feel free to explore the repo to find what you need.
+Also feel free to explore the repo to find what you need (but don't run them blindly please).

 - [Development Environment](###Development Environment)
 - [Vim](###Vim)